Starting a pension as early as possible

 - Good pension funds are diversified, which means the money is invested in a carefully-selected mixture of assets, to help manage risk.

 - New pension rules mean you can choose to do several different things with your pension when you reach retirement, including taking up to 25% of your money as a tax-free lump sum.

 Most pensions will allow you to stop and start contributions, so even if you start a pension now, you can stop paying into it in the future if your situation changes.

 * These figures are intended for illustration only.
 As with all investments, capital is at risk and the value can go down as well as up.
 We have assumed a retirement age of 65, that your plan earns a 5% return before the effects of inflation and have taken inflation of 2.5% into account.

-PensionBee combines your old pensions into a new plan that you can manage easily online.
-You can see your current balance and contribute to your pension in a few clicks.
+PensionBee combines and transfers your old pensions into a new plan that you can manage easily online.
+You can see your real-time balance and contribute to your pension in a few clicks.
 Find out more about PensionBee.